 Confirmed here too after pulling

 build/output/python/pyplugin_installer/installer.py, line 125, in fetchAvailablePlugins (self=<QgsPluginInstaller(statusLabel=None) at remote 0x3edd710>, reloadMode=True, key=u'QGIS Official Repository')\ " >~" repositories.killConnection(key)\ " >~"#12 (frame information optimized out)\ " >~"#15 (frame information optimized out)\ "

-#6 Updated by Borys Jurgiel over 7 years ago
+#6 Updated by Borys Jurgiel about 8 years ago

 It was a side-effect of the recent change in closing pending requests.
 Now it's fixed, however, your repository still returns the "406: Not Acceptable" status.
 Clearly your http server doesn't accept standard QNetworkRequest (with quite minimalistic headers I guess), while it works ok with web browsers.
 So I tried to set the headers exactly like my Chromium does (even if they doesn't seem to make much sense), without success:

 setRawHeader( "Accept-Encoding", "gzip,deflate,sdch" )

 Maybe you can configure your server to work without the "Accept" headers?

 #7 Updated by Rudi von Staden about 8 years ago